 Red and white pulp

-The tonsils are lymphoid organs as well.
-They are located inside the oral cavity and the throat.
-They include the palatine tonsils, the adenoids (pharyngeal tonsils), the tubal tonsils and lingual tonsils.
-Together they form Waldeyer’s throat ring, which is well supplied with blood during colds and visible when the mouth is opened.
+The tonsils are lymphoid organs located inside the oral cavity and the throat.
+They include the palatine tonsils, the adenoids (pharyngeal tonsils), the tubal tonsils, and the lingual tonsils.
+Together they form the Waldeyer’s throat ring, which is abundantly vascularized during colds and is visible when the mouth is opened.

 Structure of the tonsils